smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 Audio capture can be ended four ways:

 1. The audio pass thru has timed out.
-    * If the audio pass thru has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
+    * If the audio pass thru has proceeded longer than the requested timeout duration, this request will be ended with a `resultCode` of `SUCCESS`.
 You should handle the audio pass thru though it was successful.
 2. The audio pass thru was closed due to user pressing "Cancel".
     * If the audio pass thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
 You should ignore the audio pass thru.
 3. The audio pass thru was closed due to user pressing "Done".